mikeagun/staticimp/README.md

 # Migrating from Staticman to staticimp
 The main practical differences between running staticimp and staticman:
 - server/project config files
-  - the staticimp and staticman configuration options are similar, but the config format is different
+  - though the basic configuration options are similar, the config format is different
     - see [staticimp.sample.yml](staticimp.sample.yml) for a sample staticimp server config
   - the staticimp server/project config format is the same, but only `entries:` is used from the project conf
 - entry submission URL